andrewtcha07/Portfolio-Projects/Google Data Analytics Capstone Projects/Cyclistic Bike-Share: Case Study/Microsoft Excel - Power Query /README.md

 ![1 5 Average Ride Distance by User Type Chart](https://github.com/chaanalyst/Portfolio-Projects/assets/154933301/28db9763-744a-44d9-a658-ec34c695ebf4)
 ![1 4 Ride Distance Statistic Summary](https://github.com/chaanalyst/Portfolio-Projects/assets/154933301/740a39e0-d6fd-4451-9c48-577eeb7c9263)
 + The analysis reveals a slight difference between casual and member users.
-+ Casual users, on average, cover a distance of approximately 1.44 miles per ride, whereas member users travel slightly shorter distances, averaging around 1.37 miles per ride.
++ Casual users, on average, cover a distance of approximately **1.44 miles** per ride
++ Whereas member users travel slightly shorter distances, averaging around **1.37 miles per** ride.
 + While the disparity is minimal, it suggests that casual users may be more inclined to take slightly longer rides, perhaps indicating a preference for leisurely biking or exploring new areas.
 Conversely, member users tend to undertake shorter, more focused trips, likely for commuting or routine travel purposes.

 --------------------------------------